VCCRI/Spliceogen/README.md

 The focussed database contains predictions for all SNVs within annotated splice sites and all SNVs that are likely to create a de novo donor or acceptor motif.
 By excluding the vast majority of SNVs which fall outside of splice sites and are unlikely to create a donor/acceptor motif (logistic regression prediction score <0.7), this database is massively reduced in size without reducing the sensitivity of its donor/acceptor predictions.

 Due to the sheer number of scores and predictions provided, we expect that the comprehensive database may be unwieldy for many use cases.
-In general we recommend running the tool to obtain comprehensive predictions, which has the advantage of including predictions for indels and (optionally) branchpoints, and the flexibility of selecting/customising your GTF annotation.
+To obtain comprehensive predictions, we generally recommend running the tool instead.
+Other advantages of running the tool include including predictions for indels and (optionally) branchpoints, and the flexibility of selecting/customising your GTF annotation.

 ## References:
 1. Yeo, G., Burge, C., "Maximum Entropy Modeling of Short Sequence Motifs with Applications to RNA Splicing Signals", J Comput Biol.
 2004; 11(2-3):377-94